jdcloudcom/en/documentation/Domain-Name-&-License/JD-Cloud-DNS/Introduction/Benefits.md

   **Safety**

   It provides the JD Cloud super bandwidth room, strong DDOS protection system protection, as well as more than 200G DNS protection capacity for your website protection.
-At the same time, the HTTPDNS interface is provided externally, and the customer can perform domain name resolution through the http protocol, effectively avoiding the problem of domain name hijacking.
-The HTTPDNS service uses BGP line to access, so that the access delay is smaller.

   **Real-time Validation**